Blog

 3840 x 2160 (UHD)

-• Offers 2160p quality in a 16:9 aspect ratio, providing sharp and detailed images.
+It offers four times the resolution of Full HD with 2160p quality in a 16:9 aspect ratio, so it's able to produce sharp and detailed images.

 4096 x 2160 (4K UHD)

-• Can show thick black bars on the top and bottom (letterboxing) on standard 16:9 devices to maintain the film's original aspect ratio without distortion.
+It's common to see letterboxing (the black bars at the top and bottom of the video) when watching a video with this resolution on more standard 16:9 devices in order to maintain a video's original aspect ratio without distortion.

 What is the best aspect ratio for your video?